Policies

 The aim of the nursery is to nurture the individuality of every child, to encourage them to learn and to develop in them a love of learning and to prepare them for their future schools.

-· ● If it is necessary to use physical restraint in any situation to stop a child damaging itself or others this should be done with extreme care and the child removed from the situation as soon as possible (see 1.11 Achieving Positive Behaviour)
+- If it is necessary to use physical restraint in any situation to stop a child damaging itself or others this should be done with extreme care and the child removed from the situation as soon as possible (see 1.11 Achieving Positive Behavior)

 All children’s first-aid and outing consent forms must be signed by the parent/guardian and kept on the child’s file.

-We have a policy of openness with parents/guardians but any problems or complaints should be referred to the head, [name].
+We have a policy of openness with parents/guardians but any problems or complaints should be referred to the head, Mrs Kizzie – Leigh.

 1.2 Holistic Safeguarding Policy